What to Expect from a VA Disability Claim Exam

 After the Exam

-After the exam, the veteran should keep a copy of any documentation they provided to the examiner.
+After the exam, the veteran should keep copies of any documentation they provided to the examiner.
 They should also note the date and time of the exam and the examiner’s name.
 The VA will review the examiner’s report and other evidence in the veteran’s claim file.
 Never provide original copies of medical records or other documents.

-The VA will, after a period of review, make a decision on the claim.
+The VA will, after a period of review, decide on the claim.
 This process can take several months.
 If a veteran disagrees with the VA decision, they can use the right to appeal by filing a Notice of Disagreement and request a higher-level review.
 They can also request a hearing with a Veterans Law Judge.
 The veteran may also submit new and relevant evidence to support their claim.

 Common Concerns and Misconceptions